perusio/drush-cache-warmer/README.md

 If you specify **both** a number of nodes through the `--latest-n` option and a time range through the `--updated-last` option.
 The one returning the most number of items will be used.
-Note that this involves doing **subqueries** hence is less efficient in SQL terms.
+Note that this involves doing **sub-queries** hence is less efficient in SQL terms.

 ## Single threaded and Parallel operating modes